japdubengsub/elsa-challenge/README.md

 ## How to run:

 1. Ensure Docker and docker-compose are installed.
-2. Clone the repository from <HERE>
+2. Clone the repository from `https://github.com/japdubengsub/elsa-challenge`
 3. Navigate to the root directory.
 4. Run `docker-compose up`.